Happy clients generate a profitable business, right?

 “Formally, you are not required to go beyond your own responsibility and work more than 8 hours or on a weekend.
 But if we think more broadly, we get a competitive advantage as it will give clients the impression they’re getting a high-level service.” – Max Babych, CEO @Spdload

-Or you can try your own tricks and unique ways of showing your interest in the client:
+Or you can try your tricks and unique ways of showing your interest in the client:

 Turning clients into loyal ones is a profitable deal.
-You get to lower your acquisition costs, gain free word of mouth referrals, and receive valuable feedback while you build your brand, an asset that will eventually help stand out among others.
+You get to lower your acquisition costs, gain free word-of-mouth referrals, and receive valuable feedback while you build your brand, an asset that will eventually help you stand out among others.
 If you want to learn how to calculate your costs and profit, check out this practical use case full of examples regarding project profitability.